swiftlang/swift-evolution/proposals/0000-unicode-for-string-processing.md

 By default, literal characters and Unicode scalar values (e.g. `\u{301}`) are coalesced into characters in the same way as a normal string, as shown above.
 Metacharacters, like `.` and `\w`, and custom character classes each match a single element at the current matching level.

-For example, these matches fail, because by the time the parser encounters the "`\u{301}`" Unicode scalar literal, the full `"é"` character has been matched:
+For example, these matches fail, because by the time the engine attempts to match the "`\u{301}`" Unicode scalar literal in the regex, the full `"é"` character in `str` has been matched, even though that character is made up of two Unicode scalar values:

 ```swift
 str.contains(/Caf.\u{301}/)    // false - `.` matches "é" character